-Those with dietary requirements will be well catered for - just make sure to inform your booking agent of any specific requirements well in advance of your trip.
+Those with dietary requirements - just make sure to inform your booking agent of any specific requirements well in advance of your trip.

 Please read your travel guide, which you will receive with your final documents for more information about eating in Southeast Asia.
 We recommend that when it comes to Asia food, you stay open minded and try to be adventurous!